1and1/oneandone-cloudserver-sdk-scala/README.md

 ### Authentication

-Set the authentication token as an Environment Variable `OAO_TOKEN` and create the API client:
+Set the authentication token as an Environment Variable `ONEANDONE_TOKEN` and create the API client:

 ```
 implicit val client = OneandoneClient(sys.env("ONEANDONE_TOKEN"))